Bertha Runkle

-Bertha Runkle (1879–1958) was an American novelist and playwright born in Berkeley Heights, New Jersey.
+Bertha Runkle (after marriage, Bash; 1879–1958) was an American novelist and playwright born in Berkeley Heights, New Jersey.
 From a literary family, she wrote five novels.
 Her first and best known, The Helmet of Navarre, was made into a Broadway play.

 Early years

 Her father, Cornelius A. Runkle (1833–1888), died when Runkle was nine, and she and her mother Lucia Runkle moved to New York City.
 Her father had been a respected New York lawyer who had served as legal counsel for the New York Tribune and her mother had worked as an editorial writer.

 Lucia Runkle came upon a poem by her daughter and was anxious to have it judged on its merits by the editor-in-chief.
 With no clue to the authorship, he was delighted with its strength, its unusual form, and the splendid swing of the lines.
 The poem was at once ordered into "The World's Best Literature," and Edmund Clarence Stedman afterward included it in his American Anthology.
 As a result, Runkle was sent to Miss Bracket's school, a fashionable girls' boarding school in New York, until she was thirteen, when she was taken away because of delicate health.
 From that time she was schooled in the large home library, and studied with her mother.

-From an early age, she kept a notebook in which she wrote stories.
-When she tired of one, she would leave it unfinished and begin another, thus becoming accustomed to what in the professional world is the life of a writer.
 In 1893, her mother purchased a small piece of land at Onteora in Tannersville, New York, and built a house where she and her daughter lived every summer.
 Here she taught herself how to write a successful novel, and also how to play golf and tennis, becoming an avid player of both.